 The NSW State flag has been in use since 1876.
 It includes the Union Jack and the NSW badge.
-The flag is flown on special occasions and at half-mast as a sign of remembrance.
+The flag is flown on special occasions and at half-mast as a sign of mourning.

 A flag is an emblem which stands for its people, history and ideals.
 NSW has its own distinctive flag.
 As the premier symbol of NSW since 1876, the NSW flag represents all the people of the state.

 The NSW Government supports the flying of both the NSW and national flags, and encourages everyone to become familiar with the protocols for the correct use of these flags.